QubitProducts/exporter_exporter/README.md

 - merging of module outputs into one query (this would break _up_ behaviour)

-BUILDING:
+INSTALLATION:

+You can build directly using a plain ```go get github.com/QubitProducts/exporter_exporter```.
 The provided Makefile is primarily used for releases.

-You can build directly using a plain ```go get github.com/QubitProducts/exporter_exporter```
+Pre-built binaries and a debian package are available on the [GitHub release page](https://github.com/QubitProducts/exporter_exporter/releases).

+An ansible recipe as also [available](https://github.com/umanit/ansible-prometheus_exporter_exporter) (kindly provided by one of our users).

 TODO: